mtlynch/mtlynch.io/_posts/2017-05-20-windows-sia-mining.md

   {% include image.html file="sia-seed.png" alt="Sia-UI seed" %}
 {:start="4"}
 1. Click the button that says "I have written these down in a safe place."
 1. Because Sia-UI maintains a healthy skepticism of its users, the next screen challenges you to enter the wallet seed you just saved.
-Type in the seed you saved in step 3 and click "Unlock."
+Type in the seed you saved in step 3 and click "Confirm."
+  {% include image.html file="sia-password-and-seed.png" alt="Sia-UI enter seed and password" %}
+{:start="6"}
+1. [Bizzarely](https://github.com/NebulousLabs/Sia/issues/2592), Sia-UI then asks you to confirm the seed *again*, so paste it one final time and click "Unlock."
   {% include image.html file="sia-unlock.png" alt="Sia-UI enter seed" %}

 At this point, Sia-UI will likely still be synchronizing with the rest of the network.
 Unfortunately, you can't use your wallet until this process completes.